dbaldzhiev/tecscanner/README.md

 `RecordingManager` launches the Livox SDK recorder (similar to the `save_laz` utility from [`mandeye_controller`](https://github.com/JanuszBedkowski/mandeye_controller)) to capture real MID360 data.
+For every frame the recorder writes both a compressed `.laz` file and a companion `.csv` export in the session directory.

 ## Installation
 A convenience script is available to install dependencies and build native